3rekse/makecode-omarillo-logo-lesson2/README.md

 ## Step 4
 ** Follow Along**

-You might have also noticed the the word "forward" is actually a menu.
+You might have also noticed the word "forward" is actually a menu.
 If you select it, you have the option to go forwards or backwards.
 ```blocks
 turtle.showTurtle()
 turtle.moveTurtleDirection(TurtleDirection.Backward, 25)